Webster Lab

 Visualising how photosynthetic proteins are made

-The Webster Lab is within the John Innes Centre, Norwich, UK.
+The Webster Lab is located in the John Innes Centre, Norwich, UK.

 Our research focuses on understanding: